Bath vs Shower Calculator

 You can do your bit to turn the tide against the water crisis by being "water-wise".
 Now, what is being water-wise?
 It is about being smart about your water usage to avoid excessive water use.
 For instance, did you know, water in the shower is among the top three primary household water-related activities after toilets and washing machines?
 You would be amazed how much water you can save by tweaking your bathing habits.

-As per the UK's Environment Agency, water usage during a 5-minute shower is only about a third of a bath.
+As per the, water usage during a 5-minute shower is only about a third of a bath.
 But a high flow or a power showerhead can take up to 136 liters of hot water, which is almost twice the amount of water than the bath.
 So what is more eco-friendly? – a bath or a shower?

 Water consumption pattern in average household

 Knowing is half the battle.
 So let us first understand water and energy consumption.
 This calculator will focus on your bath and shower habits to estimate your water utilization and the attached energy expenses.
-As per USGS data, here is the average water use for your daily activities:
+As per, here is the average water use for your daily activities:

-*The usage by faucets and machines varies based on their age.
+*The usage of faucets and machines varies based on their age.
 Older faucets and dishwashers consume higher amounts of water.

 As per the consumption data in the table above, we can see the significant contributor to water usage is a bath or shower.
 We believe changing bath habits can result in saving water and energy bills.